Nemin32/Nemin32.github.io/_drafts/fanfic.md

 There was silence for a moment.
 Then a bang.

-Outside the hut, a tree burst into flame, struck by a wayward lightning-bolt.
+Outside the hut, a tree burst into flame, struck by a wayward lightning bolt.

 "I will not continue the cycle," spoke Peg finally, as he lowered the weapon.
 "Both of us are murderers and both us are guilty.
 But this world is far too deep in crap to add another pointless death to the tally.

 "You want judgement?
-I will give you judgement: Stop being such a damn coward and seek your kin out.
+I will give you judgement: stop being such a damn coward and seek your kin out.
 You have been skulking here for Odd knows how long, wasting away and expecting some miracle or something, while your fellows are out there rebuilding the world.
 Don't you think that's selfish?